Where are communities taking charge of their energy future? Which states give communities the most power?

 - Active CCAs (Community Choice Aggregations) — communities that, empowered by state law, decide where they buy their energy from.

 - Financing programs, including unique Local Funds, Inclusive Financing and Property Assessed Clean Energy, that allow energy customers to make energy efficiency or renewable energy investments without taking out a loan.

 - Local Directives that support electrification and clean, distributed energy generation.

 - The State Community Power (CP) Score, a value assigned each state based on its policies supporting local energy action.

-- Property Assessed Clean Energy (PACE) financing that allows communities to set up repayment programs for energy efficiency and renewable energy through the property tax system
+- Property Assessed Clean Energy (PACE) financing laws that allow communities to set up repayment programs for energy efficiency and renewable energy through the property tax system (data from PACENOW).

-- State (Feed-In) Tariffs that allow small power producers a simplified path to selling energy from new, distributed renewable energy projects into the electric system.
+- State (Feed-In) Tariffs or standard contracts that allow small power producers a simplified path to selling energy from new, distributed renewable energy projects into the electric system.